-You are already working with survivors of human trafficking.
+As your agency considers intentionally building services for survivors of human trafficking into your existing services, remember that your agency is already providing services to survivors of human trafficking.
 Developing policy and protocols about trafficking services is less about expanding existing services to include a new population, and more about building capacity to intentionally serve the needs of survivors of human trafficking.